KJKan/mcfarland/Tutorial.md

 )
 ```

+# Build the statistical models <a name="Building"></a>

+## Measurement Model <a name="Measurement"></a>

 "Theory is theory", they say.
-This also holds for the WAIS theoretical factor model.
+In theory, the WAIS measures 4 unidimensional latent factors, but in practice unidimensionality does not hold, at least for some measures.

-In practice, some indicators turn out to indicate more than one latent variable, see for example the WAIS-IV manual, Figure 5.2.
-In addition to Working Memory Capacity Arithmetic also loads on the factor Verbal Ability; In addition to Speed Figure Weights loads also laods on the Perceptual factor.
+- Working Memory Capacity indicator Arithmetic also loads on the factor Verbal Ability.
+- Speed indicator Figure Weights also loads on the Perceptual factor.

-The so-called WAIS-IV 'measurement model' thus differs (slightly)from the theoretical model.
-(It contains two additional factor loadings.)
+The WAIS-IV measurement model thus deviates a little from the theoretical model.

 ![](https://raw.githubusercontent.com/KJKan/mcfarland/master/MeasurementModel.jpg)